andreaskaris/nft-filter-raw-payload-expression/README.md

 nft -f ruleset.nft
 ```

-Next, create a python virtual environment and activate it.
-You must activate it whenever you want to run the client
+Next, create a python virtual environment, activate it and install scapy.
+You must activate the venv whenever you want
-or server process:
+to run the client or server process:
 ```
 virtualenv scapy
 source scapy/bin/activate